Characters: Team Fortress 2 Non Player Characters

 - I Control My Minions Through Revenge/Fear: Inciting conflict amongst former friends could only distract the Team from thinking about who was calling the shots for so long.
 Luckily for Helen, in this universe, Even Evil Has Loved Ones, and The Administrator's threats to the people and things most precious to the Team are enough to let the Team know what's in store if they ever make a move against her.

 - Identical Granddaughter: Bears a strong resemblance to Zeph Mann's maidservant Elizabeth, down to the Skunk Stripe.
-And whoever entices Radigan Conagher with the Australium some decades later.
+Same with the woman that entices Radigan Conagher with the Australium some decades later.
+With the revelation that the Administrator has been using a Life Extender, these are probably all the same person.

 - In Love with Your Carnage: See Evil Laugh.
 Also, she has several, uh, excited unused responses for players going on kill streaks in Arena mode, which you may still hear on servers with stat-tracking mods installed.